Bhadrakali Mishra: 1990–1995

 In late December 1990, Mishra was granted an audience by King Birendra at the Narayanhiti Palace where the two reportedly discussed the establishment of democracy and transition from an absolute to constitutional monarchy.
 It was at this meeting that the King reportedly asked Mishra if he would be willing to serve as the Chairman of his Raj Parishad (Privy Council).
 Bhadrakali Mishra agreed and, on 17 February 1991, was appointed to the position.
 He was administered the oath of office and secrecy by the King on the morning of 19 February 1991, Nepal's Prajatantra Diwas (Democracy Day).

 The Raj Parishad was a body bestowed with a lot of power by the Constitution of Nepal (1990).
-According to the constitution (Article 34), Chairman of the Raj Parishad had the authority to convene a meeting of the Council to run matters of the state in the event of the demise of the King, should the King proclaim his abdication, or the King be mentally or physically unable to perform his functions.
+According to the constitution (Article 34), chairman of the Raj Parishad had the authority to convene a meeting of the council to run matters of the state in the event of the demise of the king, should the king proclaim his abdication, or the king be mentally or physically unable to perform his functions.

-In May 1991, Mishra traveled as the Personal Representative of King Birendra to pay respects on the death of former Prime Minister of India Rajiv Gandhi.
-The official Nepalese delegation was led by Prime Minister Prime Minister Krishna Prasad Bhattarai.
+In May 1991, Mishra travelled as the personal representative of King Birendra to pay respects on the death of former prime minister of India Rajiv Gandhi.
+The official Nepalese delegation was led by Prime Minister Prime Minister Lokendra Bahadur Chand.

-In late January and early February 1992, Bhadrakali Mishra undertook an official visit to the United States of America as the Personal Representative of King Birendra to meet with President George H. W. Bush, senior officials of the US Government, the House Committee on Foreign Affairs, and other officials and dignitaries at Washington DC.
+In late January and early February 1992, Bhadrakali Mishra undertook an official visit to the United States of America as the personal representative of King Birendra to meet with President George H. W. Bush, senior officials of the US Government, the House Committee on Foreign Affairs, and other officials and dignitaries at Washington, D.C.
 During this visit he also attended the National Prayer Breakfast on 30 January 1992.

-In early July 1992, Bhadrakali Mishra traveled to Thailand at the invitation of Sanya Dharmasakti, the then President of the Privy Council of Thailand.
+In early July 1992, Bhadrakali Mishra travelled to Thailand at the invitation of Sanya Dharmasakti, the then president of the Privy Council of Thailand.
 During this visit he undertook discussions with his counterpart at the Privy Council of Thailand and with other senior Thai Government officials on strengthening relations between Nepal and Thailand as well as the development of Lumbini, the birthplace of Gautama Buddha.

-In 1994, Bhadrakali Mishra traveled to various parts of the Tibet Autonomous Region of China, visiting many border crossings that could be developed to strengthen trade and transit between Nepal and China.
-During this trip, in addition to meeting with border, customs and trade officials, Mishra also met with senior officials of both the Region's administration as well as with senior members of the Communist Party of China.
+In 1994, Bhadrakali Mishra travelled to various parts of the Tibet Autonomous Region of China, visiting many border crossings that could be developed to strengthen trade and transit between Nepal and China.
+During this trip, in addition to meeting with border, customs and trade officials, Mishra also met with senior officials of both the Region's administration as well as with senior members of the Chinese Communist Party.
 He also visited the Consulate of Nepal in Lhasa.
 Mishra's was the first official visit to any part of Tibet Autonomous Region of China by a senior Nepalese dignitary since the establishment of democracy in Nepal (in 1990).